STCUSoftDev/angular-styleguide/README.md

     *Why?*: Filters can easily be abused and negatively affect performance if not used wisely, for example when a filter hits a large and deep object graph.

 ###### [Style [Y421](#style-y421)]
-  - Filters should be defined at the module level, not in controllers, services or directives unless the filters is 	meant for a specific purpsoe and is not intended for use at a higher scope.
+  - Filters should be defined at the module level, not in controllers, services or directives unless the filters is 	meant for a specific purpose and is not intended for use at a higher scope.

 	*Why?*: Filters are meant to be pure functions - stateless and idempotent.
 When filters are defined in controllers, it increases the likely hood that application state will leak into the filter.
-Additionally, defining the filter at the module level allows for resuse.
+Additionally, defining the filter at the module level allows for reuse.
 See the [angular docs](https://docs.angularjs.org/guide/filter#creating-custom-filters) for a more detailed explanation.

 **[Back to top](#table-of-contents)**